Senate breaks filibuster of Sessions

 (CNN)Sen. Jeff Sessions took a step closer to becoming the nation's top law enforcement officer when the Senate voted Tuesday to advance his nomination for attorney general to a final vote.

 The 52-47-1 vote was mostly along party lines.
-Sen. Joe Manchin voted with the Republicans and Sessions was the one member to abstain.
+Democratic Sen. Joe Manchin voted with the Republicans and Sessions was the one member to abstain.

 A final vote to confirm the Alabama Republican is expected Wednesday.